+At June 30, 2024, MFPRSI reported a liability of \$540,401 for its proportionate share of the IPERS net pension liability.
+The IPERS net pension liability was measured as of June 30, 2023, and the IPERS total pension liability used to calculate the IPERS net pension liability was determined by an actuarial valuation as of that date.
 At June 30, 2023, MFPRSI reported a liability of \$478,702 for its proportionate share of the IPERS net pension liability.
 The IPERS net pension liability was measured as of June 30, 2022, and the IPERS total pension liability used to calculate the IPERS net pension liability was determined by an actuarial valuation as of that date.
 The MFPRSI's proportion of the IPERS net pension liability was based on the MFPRSI's share of contributions to the pension plan relative to the contributions of all IPERS participating employers.
-At June 30, 2022, the MFPRSI's proportion was 0.012061 percent, which was a decrease from 0.012214, its proportion measured as of June 30, 2021.
+At June 30, 2023, the MFPRSI's proportion was 0.011712 percent, which was a decrease from 0.012061, its proportion measured as of June 30, 2022.